LemanTh2024/LemanTh2024.github.io/index.md

 ![program](lemanth2024.jpg)

 The past decade brought a revolution to machine learning: algorithms are now able to deal with tasks and amounts of data that seemed to be science fiction only a decade ago.
 The program will concentrate on theoretical aspect of machine learning and neural network, and their deep link with high-dimensional statistics, statistical physics, computer science.
+It will highlight discussions at the intersection of probablity theory, statistical physics, optimization and theoretical computer science.

 __Organisers:__  Vittorio Erba (EPFL.
 Spoc lab.), Florent Krzakala (EPFL, IdePhics Lab.), and Bruno Loureiro (DI-ENS & CNRS)